rickstaa/panda-autograsp/README.md

         && rosdep install --from-paths src --ignore-src --rosdistro kinetic -y --skip-keys libfranka \
         && catkin build -j4 -DCMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=/libfranka/build"
 ```

+#### Build the panda_autograsp documentation
+Building panda_autograsp’s documentation requires a few extra dependencies – specifically, sphinx and a few plugins.

+To install the dependencies required, simply change directories into the autolab_core source and run

+$ pip install .[docs]

+Then, go to the docs directory and run make with the appropriate target.
+For example,

+$ cd docs/
+$ make html

+will generate a set of web pages.
+Any documentation files generated in this manner can be found in docs/build.

 ### Use the supplied singularity image